python-docs-translations/transifex-automations/docs/commands.rst

    git checkout ${TARGET_BRANCH}
    pomerge --to-files *.po **/*.po

 After the above command, the translation from the current branch were applied to the previous branch "3.11".
-Now, let's make sure lines are wrapped:
+Now, one can verify lines are wrapped:

 .. code-block:: shell